Changissnz/nu_merchant_principal/README.md

 with it as well as verification.
 The open framework becomes subject to the ever-vigilant scrutiny of judges, specialized or not, in their inspection of its correctness and consistency.
+With passing marks on verification tests, confidence flourishes for the framework's validity, now open.

+In zero-sum contexts, the vulnerability is transferred over to the open framework's usage.
+Some elaboration on how this transferal plays out has already been made in this section.
+In perpetuating proprietary measures, these ones stacked on top of the open framework, adopters exclusively select their peers to build confidence through the sharing of risks taken.
+These risks involve building the proprietary measures on top of the open framework, all the while avoiding or suppressing opposition to hamper this building, to achieve the promised value of obtaining a surefire advantage amongst the framework's mass use.